 Along with landscapes that offer some of the most extraordinary natural beauty in Britain, you can also discover something of the region’s magnificent industrial heritage, ancient ruins and mysterious caves.

 For a lakeside nostalgia trip, head for the Brecon Mountain Railway.
 Take your mum to see the amazing waterfalls, explore the Blaenavon World Heritage Site, or experience the magical beauty of Llanthony Valley.

-Take high tea in style in the Lake District
+Take tea in style in the Lake District

 What more traditional way to spoil your mum that with the elegance of taking afternoon tea?
 Enjoy delicate, finger cut sandwiches, freshly baked scones with real clotted cream, the finest teas and perhaps even a glass of Champagne.